Skip to main content

 AI-generated review

-Alex the Lion roaring at the fossa
+Alex the Lion performing for the crowd

 The penguins plotting their escape